Fort Zarah

 Military fortification in 19th-century Kansas, U.S.

 Fort Zarah was a fort in Barton County, Kansas, northeast of present-day Great Bend, Kansas, that was used from 1864 to 1869.

 Dates of operation

 In July 1864, because of frequent attacks from indigenous tribes in the area, Camp Dunlap was established 2 miles east of present-day Great Bend, Kansas, where the Santa Fe Trail crossed Walnut Creek.
 At first the camp was a series of tents and dugouts on the riverbank close to the Rath Ranch (trading post).
 However work immediately started on a more permanent facility about 100 yards from the dugouts and renamed Fort Zarah.
 In 1866 it was replaced by a second Fort Zarah built about 1/2 mile up river.
 Ft.
 Zarah was abandoned in 1869.

 Place in history

-Even though Fort Zarah had a short life, it saw its share of skirmishes with local Native American tribes and colorful characters including George Armstrong Custer, Wild Bill Hickok, Buffalo Bill Mathewson, Buffalo Bill Cody, Kit Carson, and the Kiowa chief Satank aka Sitting Bear.
+Even though Fort Zarah had a short life, it saw its share of skirmishes with local Native American tribes and colorful characters including George Armstrong Custer, Wild Bill Hickok, Buffalo Bill Mathewson, Buffalo Bill Cody, Kit Carson, and the Kiowa chief Satank Sitting Bear.